cert-orangecyberdefense/datalake/docs/Add_threats.md

 * `-d` to specify a custom delimiter
 * `-c` to select the starting column (starting at **1**)
 * `--link` to provide a link i.e. a URL that will be filled in "external_analysis_link"
-* `--permanent` to set override_type to permanent.
-For scores that should not be updated by the algorithm
+* `--lock` to set override_type to lock.
+For scores that should not be updated by the algorithm during three months
 * `-o` will set the output file as the API gives it*.
 * `-e` to change the environment {preprod, prod},  default is **prod**